GegeKang/AI-Powered-UC-Davis-Students-Study-Buddy-Chatbot/README.md

-# HackDavis_Project
+# HackDavis2025_Project

 ## Idea: UC Davis Study Buddy
+1.Protocal:
-1. A web that user can enter their query, like,
+   A web that user can enter their query, like,
    - Recommendations: Recommend me resources to study [academic topic goes here]
    - Entertainment: I want to drink boba, recommend me a place
    - Study: I want to find a quiet space, recommend me a place on campus/off-campus